Undran/Mongolia-AirPollution-CoalBan/code/README.md

-# Exploratory Data Analysis: Ulaanbaatar Air Pollution

-## Overview
+# EDA Notebook: eda_pm25.ipynb

+**Purpose:**
-This Jupyter Notebook (`eda_air_pollution.ipynb`) performs exploratory data analysis on the Ulaanbaatar Particulate Matter dataset (2015–2018), focusing on PM2.5 and PM10 levels, particularly in Ger districts.
-Analysis includes temporal trends, seasonal decomposition, and missing data checks.
+This Jupyter Notebook performs basic exploratory data analysis (EDA) on the `ulaanbaatar_pm25_subset.csv` dataset, which contains the **5,000 highest PM2.5 measurements** in Ulaanbaatar.

-## Key Steps
-1. Download dataset from Kaggle via API.
-2. Load CSV into a Pandas DataFrame.
-3. Convert timestamp to datetime and filter Ger district stations.
+**Contents / Steps:**
+1. **Load dataset:** Import the CSV from `data/`.
+2. **Inspect data:** View the shape, columns, and first few rows.
+3. **Summary statistics:** Compute descriptive statistics for numeric columns.
-4. Perform summary statistics and check missing values.
+4. **Missing data check:** Identify columns with missing values.
-5. Plot PM2.5 and PM10 trends over time.
-6. Seasonal decomposition of PM2.5 to understand yearly patterns.
-7. Save filtered Ger district dataset for further analysis.

-## Requirements
-- Python 3.x
-- pandas
-- matplotlib
-- seaborn
-- statsmodels
-- kaggle (for dataset download)

-## Purpose
-Provides a foundation for analyzing the impact of the 2019 raw coal ban on air quality in Ulaanbaatar.
-Cleaned and visualized data will be used for predictive modeling and counterfactual analysis.
+5. **Categorical exploration:** Examine value counts for key categorical variables like `parameter`, `location`, `city`, and `sourcename`.
+6. **Visualizations:**
+   - Histogram of PM2.5 values.
+   - Boxplot of PM2.5 by location.

+**Integration / Notes:**
+- The notebook uses a subset of the Kaggle dataset to keep performance high while analyzing extreme pollution events.
+- This analysis supports further research into high pollution patterns, temporal trends, and spatial distribution of PM2.5 in Ulaanbaatar.
+- Demonstrates the **AI Triad** by combining data exploration, visualization, and domain knowledge in environmental studies.